shreya1999a/part1Assignment/AboutMe.md

 This is shreya reddy lethakula .
-Im doing masters in computer science
+Im doing masters in computer science.
+This semester im doing software engineering